Flexible budgeting tools

-Invite a partner to your household for a joint view of your finances.
+Invite a partner to your household for a joint view of your finances at no extra cost.
 You will each get your own login and a joint understanding of your finances.
 You can even invite a financial advisor.

 Powerful investment tools